 #1 CHOOSING FLOWERS IN SEASON CAN SAVE ON COSTS

 Most flowers have seasons just like fruit or vegetables and everything else that grows out of the ground.
 You know when strawberries are $4.99, but in summer you can get them 2/$4?
-Same with flowers.
+Same with flowers for your wedding.
 Flowers that are in season for your date, or those that are in season year-round, will stay fresh the best, and also keep costs down.
 The knot has a flower guide that includes season + cost – you can find that here.

 314 E Main St, Waterford, WI 53185